Braun's blast boosts Brewers past Reds | Devdiscourse

 Ryan Braun belted a solo homer among his two hits as the visiting Milwaukee Brewers inched closer to a postseason berth with a 4-2 victory over the Cincinnati Reds on Tuesday.
-Yasmani Grandal ripped an RBI double and rookie Keston Hiura added a sacrifice fly in a two-run third inning for the Brewers (87-70), who won for the 16th time in their past 18 contests and moved 4 1/2 games ahead of the Chicago Cubs for the final National League wild-card spot.
-The Cubs were facing Pittsburgh later on Tuesday.
+Yasmani Grandal ripped an RBI double and rookie Keston Hiura added a sacrifice fly in a two-run third inning for the Brewers (87-70), who won for the 16th time in their past 18 contests and moved five games ahead of the Chicago Cubs for the final National League wild-card spot.
+The Cubs lost 9-2 at Pittsburgh later on Tuesday.

 Milwaukee's Brent Suter (4-0) relieved starter Adrian Houser and allowed three hits and struck out as many batters in three scoreless innings to pick up the win.
 Drew Pomeranz fanned two batters in one scoreless inning to bridge the gap to Josh Hader, who struck out Kyle Farmer with runners on second and third base in the ninth to secure his 36th save of the season.
 The Brewers posted their fifth consecutive victory.